 Many are familiar with songwriter Dave Frishberg and his baseball songs, the most celebrated of which is “Van Lingle Mungo”.
-Those who haven’t heard it, should, it’s a delightful masterpiece.
-The lyrics are all old ballplayer’s names, arranged so artfully and rhythmically so as to become poetry, with the pitcher’s name Van Lingle Mungo repeated throughout the song as a kind of haunting refrain and link.
+Those who haven’t heard it, should.
+It’s a delightful masterpiece.
+The lyrics are all old ballplayer’s names, arranged so artfully and rhythmically that they become poetry, with the pitcher’s name Van Lingle Mungo repeated throughout the song as a kind of haunting refrain and link.

-I decided to look these guys up (as Casey Stengel would have put it), they’re all in the Baseball Encyclopedia.
+I decided to look these guys up, as Casey Stengel would have put it.
+They’re all in the Baseball Encyclopedia.
 Three of them had very short, wartime careers and are justly obscure.
 The exception is Bobby Estalella, (pronounced Esta-LAY-ah), who had a longer and very interesting career indeed.
-First though, the other guys :
+But first, the other three.

 Augie Bergamo was a back-up outfielder with the St. Louis Cardinals in 1944-45, hitting .304.
 When outfield regulars Stan Musial, Terry Moore and Enos Slaughter returned from the War, his major-league career ended, but at least he got to play on the winning side in the all-St. Louis World Series of 1944.

 Danny Gardella played outfield and a little first base with the Giants in 1944-5, hitting .267.
 He had a pretty decent year in 1945, hitting 18 home runs, with 71 RBI.
-After that, he disappears from the majors – he returned to play with the Cardinals in 1950, getting one at-bat as a pinch-hitter that year.
+After that, he disappears from the majors for some time, returning to play with the Cardinals in 1950, getting one at-bat as a pinch-hitter that year.
 This is odd because the Giants at that time were not exactly stacked and Gardella’s 1945 season was solid enough to merit more playing time.

-Bobby Estalella’s career lasted from 1935 to 1949, with some significant gaps, none of them caused by the War (as a Cuban-born player, he was exempted from the draft.)
-Most of what I’ve learned about him comes from Bill James’ great book, The Revised Baseball Historical Abstract, which is just teeming with facts and stories.
+Bobby Estalella’s career lasted from 1935 to 1949, with some significant gaps, none of them caused by the War.
+(As a Cuban-born player, he was exempted from the draft.)
+Most of what I’ve learned about him comes from Bill James’ marvelous book, The Revised Baseball Historical Abstract, which is just teeming with facts and stories.